 You can also explore Dongdaemun Market, a huge area that encompasses malls and shopping streets.
 While you can do some shopping, most areas are geared towards wholesale retailers, so don’t be surprised if you’re asked to buy in bulk.
 As you walk around, keep your eyes peeled for a food stall where you can have your final meal in Seoul.

 If you have some time to kill, stroll along the Cheonggyecheon Stream to enjoy a slice of serenity in the heart of a modern city for one last time before you head back.
+You’ll spot dating couples, families with kids, and office workers taking a break.
 Just don’t forget to keep an eye on the clock, because you don’t want to miss your flight… (or do you?)